altairflyy/Caustica-Rework/README.md

 - On Linux if Minecraft crashes on startup with stack overflow errors, try adding `-Xss2M` to the Java args to increase the stack size.
 - Use Java args to improve performance.
 Minecraft Launcher default:
   `-XX:+UseCompactObjectHeaders -XX:+AlwaysPreTouch -XX:+UseStringDeduplication -XX:+UseZGC`
-- Frame Generation is experimental and needs to be enabled by modifying the configuration file.
+- Frame Generation is experimental.
 - HDR output requires an HDR swapchain and a correctly configured HDR display.
 - When HDR is enabled on Linux, Caustica selects GLFW's native Wayland backend automatically.
 X11/XWayland surfaces generally do not expose the required HDR10/PQ format.
 - If Minecraft falls back to OpenGL after a crash, re-enable the Vulkan backend